-When someone clicks through a Klaviyo email, subscribes via a Klaviyo signup form, or are otherwise captured by our web tracking snippet, we will identify the person and use the IP they are on to set his/her location.
-This is called IP geolocation.
+Klaviyo uses IP geolocation to set a profile's location when a billing address has not been received.
+When someone clicks through a Klaviyo email, subscribes via a Klaviyo signup form, or is otherwise captured by our web tracking snippet, we will identify the person and use the IP they are on to set their location.

 Although IP geolocation is used as the industry standard, it can sometimes be inaccurate.
-Here are a few reasons you might see discrepancies between a contact's IP geolocation and where they actually are located:
+Here are a few reasons you might see discrepancies between a profile's IP geolocation and where they are actually located:

 Additional situations where we won't be able to get accurate IP data from email open events:

-- If the email open event, when tracked, goes through a proxy; this is true of emails opened in Gmail
+- If the Opened Email event, when tracked, goes through a proxy; this is true of emails opened in Gmail.

-- If the email open event is synced to Klaviyo through an integration, like MailChimp; in this case, the IP we assess will be a MailChimp server IP and not the actual email recipient's IP
+- If the Opened Email event is synced to Klaviyo through an integration, like Mailchimp; in this case, the IP we assess will be a Mailchimp server IP and not the actual email recipient's IP.

 Update Location Information Yourself

-If you would like to update any location-related properties for one or more Klaviyo profiles -- either by manually importing this location data or using the API -- you will need to reference the relevant "special" property name used by Klaviyo:
+If you want to update any location-related properties for one or more Klaviyo profiles — either by manually importing this location data or using the API — you will need to reference the relevant Klaviyo property name:

-Most notable here is the "$" before the property name -- all special properties contain the "$" prefix.
+Most notable here is the "$" before the property name — all Klaviyo properties contain the "$" prefix.